-According to the Congressional Research Service, in 2018 the Small Business Administration (SBA) approved more than 60,000 of one loan type alone, totaling nearly $25.4 billion in funding.
-This statistic clearly demonstrates that there’s a financial need among small business owners.
+According to the Congressional Research Service, in 2021 the Small Business Administration (SBA) approved more than 51,800 of one loan type alone, totaling nearly $36.8 billion in funding.
+This statistic clearly demonstrates a financial need among small business owners.

-Sometimes, however, the financial need is greater than what one loan will cover and that’s when some business owners consider loan stacking.
+Sometimes, however, the financial need is greater than what one loan will cover.
+That’s when some business owners consider loan stacking.

 What Is Loan Stacking?

 When one business loan doesn’t suffice, some borrowers consider applying for additional financing to try to meet their needs.
 Loan stacking, by definition, means taking out multiple business loans or alternative financing with different lenders at once.
 Financing could take the form of a loan, line of credit or merchant cash advance.

 Suppose you want to complete a business renovation but don’t have the funds to do so.
 You’ve estimated the total amount of money you’ll need to complete the project: $20,000.
 You find a lender and apply for the full amount, but you’re only approved for half.
 So you decide to apply for financing with other lenders in an attempt to get the full financing you need.